rockettheme/docs/Docs/wordpress/themes/voxel/demo_slideinset.md

 -----
 ![][demo2]

-The SlideInset section actually creates a RokSprocket module within a RokSprocket module for the visitor.
+The SlideInset section actually creates a RokSprocket widget within a RokSprocket widget for the visitor.
 It combines two different RokSprocket elements into a single interface for your visitors to enjoy.
 The result is a unique look that enhances user experience.

 Here's the widget breakdown for the SlideInset section: